Formatting and presenting your assessments correctly is important because many include marks for presentation.

 - grammar and spelling.

-- check your assignment question, emails from your course leader, and learning materials for how it should be presented
+- check your assessment question, emails from your course leader, and learning materials for how it should be presented

 - read the instructions carefully.
 Make sure you understand them and follow them exactly